Join Here | Log In

 You’ll often see articles explaining that lectins are simply a type of protein found in all plants.
 Raw kidney beans and other legumes are particularly high in lectins, as are uncooked grains.

 Lectins are a type of protein that can bind to specific carbohydrates.
-This binding is both specific between the lectin and carbohydrate (like a lock and key) and it is reversible.
+This binding is specific between the lectin and carbohydrate (like a lock and key) and it is reversible.
 While we often think of carbohydrates as being foods that we eat (bread, pasta, potatoes), in scientific terms, carbohydrates are just chains of sugar molecules bound together.

+It is true that scientists have known for a long time that specific lectins can react with the A-antigen or B-antigen on the surface of red blood cells.
 For example, if you add the lectin extracted from uncooked lima beans to a drop of type A blood, you will see an agglutination reaction.
 Lectins from raw kidney beans can also cause agglutination reactions.
 (Cooking beans, instead of eating them raw, inactivates the lectins.)

-The question is – how many of these specific lectins survive cooking, avoid digestion, and are taken into the bloodstream.
+The question is – how many of these specific lectins survive cooking, avoid digestion, and are taken into the bloodstream?
 The premise of the blood type diet seems to hinge on these lectins somehow circulating in our bloodstream, getting into the liver to cause cirrhosis or into the kidneys to cause a blockage.

 The book gives this explanation:

-My distaste for lima beans aside, let’s go through how nutrients get absorbed in the intestines.
+First, who eats a plate full of lima beans?
+Ick… My distaste for lima beans aside, let’s go through how nutrients get absorbed in the intestines.

 In the intestines, protein (whether from an animal or plant) breaks down into amino acids for absorption by the enterocyte cells.
 Most proteins don’t get absorbed intact…

+In people with serious intestinal permeability issues, such as in alcoholics, the tight junctions between the cells in the intestines can loosen – allowing some macromolecules and bacteria or viruses access to the bloodstream.
 So yes, the possibility exists for a lima bean lectin molecule to enter the bloodstream from undercooked lima beans eaten by someone with intestinal permeability issues.
-But people with significant intestinal permeability issues, such as long term alcoholics, will also have intestinal bacteria entering the bloodstream and going to the liver.
-Researchers do think that intestinal bacteria play a role in cirrhosis.[ref]
+But those same people with significant intestinal permeability issues, such as long-term alcoholics, will also have intestinal bacteria entering the bloodstream and going to the liver.
+Researchers do think that intestinal bacteria play a role in cirrhosis, while there isn’t any research showing that lima bean consumption causes cirrhosis.[ref]

 To sum up: Cooking beans and grains eliminates their lectin content.
 For lectins to be zipping around in your bloodstream, they have to make it through many barriers in your intestines.